 relative error, RE=θ-θ/θ, where θ and θ are estimated and true parameter values, respectively and a well-performing estimation method will have a relative error close to zero for all simulation replicates;

-average absolute relative error, AARE=i=1nrepsttmin tmaxREi,tN, where REi,t is the relative error in spawning biomass, nreps is the number of simulation replicates, tmin and tmax are years over which we’d like to calculate AARE (e.g., tmin=26 and tmax=80 when summarizing performance during the “fishing period”), and N is the total number of observations (i.e., years and replicates); and
+average absolute relative error, AARE=i=1nrepstmin tmaxREi,tN, where REi,t is the relative error in spawning biomass, nreps is the number of simulation replicates, tmin and tmax are years over which AARE is calculated (e.g., tmin=26 and tmax=80 when summarizing performance during the “fishing period”), and N is the total number of observations (i.e., years and replicates); and

 yearly forecast interval coverage, defined as the proportion of simulation replicates where the forecast interval contains the true value from the operating model.
 A well-calibrated model will have approximately nominal forecast interval coverage, i.e., a 50% forecast interval will contain the true value in 50% of simulation replicates.